ajbanjara/Wireshark/Development/LifeCycle.md

 Depending on the pacing of major releases and their lifetimes we might have an "Old Old Stable" branch in addition to the Stable and Old Stable ones.

-See [End of Life planning](/Development/LifeCycle#end-of-life-planning) for life cycle information specific to each release.
+See [End of Support planning](/Development/LifeCycle#end-of-support-planning) for support life cycle information specific to each release.

 A more detailed description can be found in the [Release Policy](/Development/ReleasePolicy).